LORD BYRON

 H: pshaw! who else are we meant to look at!
 Rogers?
 Good lord he has actually turned yellow

-B: Dull - very dull - oh dear - what is that drone? (is affright) the swarm descends!
+B(sighs): Dull - very dull - all raiments of Blue are here, from the regular Grub-street uniform, down to the azure jacket of the Littérateur - oh dear - what is that drone? (is affright) the swarm descends!

 H and B are surrounded by expounding females

-B: How very kind of you (times ten) - yes, my iambics could do with more polish - the Latin is sluggish to be sure - certes, the Giaour will find the Lord in The Giaour 2 - well, I am an avid vulgarian, though only when bored, however I..
+B: How very kind of you (times ten) - yes, my iambics could do with more polish - certes, the Giaour will find the Lord in The Giaour 2 (expertly disguises a yawn) indeed, I am an avid vulgarian, though only when bored, however I..

 Miss White: You shall attend my morning parties - your Lordship - where we shall - with red pencils - point out your errors - grammatical, synoptical and, needless to say, moral - over tea and crumpets